 Sparse Convolutions

-WarpConvNet implements efficient spatially sparse convolutions on voxel grids using CUDA and Warp kernels.
+WarpConvNet implements spatially sparse convolutions on voxel grids using multiple CUDA backends with automatic algorithm selection.

 Overview